Monitors as Code

 to make the rule use a value-based thresholdsampling_sql

-: Optional custom SQL query to be run on breach (results will be displayed in Incident IQ to help with investigation).
-Only supported for value-based thresholds (query_result_type
+: Optional custom SQL query to be run on breach (results will be displayed in Incident IQ to help with investigation).name

 : Optional name used to identify the rule (to determine whether to create a new one or update an existing one for the namespace).
 By default, it will be autogenerated usingsql